 Karen is married to Peter-John and they have two daughters.
-Emma-Louise is in Grade 0 and Chloe-Ann is a new little Butterfly, both at Broadacres Academy.
+Emma-Louise and Chloe-Ann, both at Broadacres Academy.

 I have always been a passionate educator who has a genuine love for children and I know that I have made a significant difference in many little lives over the years.

 Even though I am Senior Primary trained, I have been working in the Pre-Primary and Foundation Phase since 2007, and this is where my true passion lies.

 My approach to learning involves creating a positive, happy, fun and secure space where learning is integrated, hands-on and differentiated.